Bilingual Brain

 See Also

-An influential early study proposing that bilingual experience enhances executive control compared to monolinguals; one of the most cited papers in the bilingual advantage debate, though its findings have since faced significant replication challenges.
+Summary: Influential early study proposing bilingual experience enhances executive control; one of the most cited papers in the bilingual advantage debate, though findings have since faced significant replication challenges.

-Presents the inhibitory control model of bilingual language use, proposing that bilinguals manage language selection through inhibition of the non-target language — a framework that has shaped understanding of both language switching and the neural substrate of bilingual cognitive control.
+Summary: Presents the inhibitory control model of bilingual language use, proposing bilinguals manage language selection through inhibition of the non-target language — a framework shaping understanding of both language switching and bilingual cognitive control.

-A comprehensive neurolinguistic treatment of bilingualism proposing the Activation Threshold Hypothesis, which explains differential recovery patterns in bilingual aphasia and has broader implications for understanding L1/L2 neural representation.
+Summary: Comprehensive neurolinguistic treatment of bilingualism proposing the Activation Threshold Hypothesis, explaining differential recovery patterns in bilingual aphasia and implications for L1/L2 neural representation.